interactive-pioneers/tinyscrollbar/README.md

 Tiny Scrollbar is a nice and elegant way to enable the scrolling of content on mobile and desktop devices.

-Fork adds support for detecting the (near-the-)end of the scroll.
+Fork adds support for detecting the near-the-end of the scroll, more precisely at reaching 90% of content (`options.enddetection: 0.9`).

 ## Getting Started